-TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS / OUTCOMES Possum fencing (temporary and permanent) will be installed adjacent at known habitat areas to exclude WRP and BTP moving onto the road (Figure 4, Appendix A).
-The fencing will be 1.5 m high and be constructed to prevent possums being able to climb it or dig under it.
-Terrestrial fauna handling Fauna handling will only be conducted by a suitably experienced persons i.e. zoologist / fauna spotter Any WRP and BTP showing signs of injury or illness will be caught, bagged and taken to an experienced wildlife veterinarian or approved wildlife rehabilitation facility.
-If an injured WRP and BTP has not already been captured, then the appointed fauna-spotter must attempt to capture the animal for the purposes of veterinary assessment and treatment All treatment of injured fauna will be undertaken by a veterinarian Where clearing operations abut existing roads, in addition to standard traffic management measures, visual message boards will be installed to warn drivers of the potential for fauna to cross the road during clearing operations.
-Loss of ecological connectivity Install permanent possum rope bridges / underpasses at key location(s) to enable fauna including WRP and BTP to move between retained habitat areas, see Figure 4 (Appendix A) The size and design of all movement devices will be based on MRWA Design of Fauna Underpasses (MRWA, 2010), topography at the site, expert advice (Barbara Jones, pers. comm.), information from relevant studies and reports (QDMR, 2000; Harper, M., Mccarthy, M. & van der Ree, R., 2008) and in line with the concept designs (Figure 5, Appendix A) Underpass dimensions will be based on the fauna recorded or expected to occur in the vicinity, Figure 2 (Appendix A) The final underpass designs will incorporate the following features known to encourage use by fauna and reduce the risk of predation: Connection to nearby habitat via overhead rope hawsers and poles (minimum 2.5 m high) Objects for fauna to shelter on, under or in (furniture) will be locally sourced and will include sand, mulch, logs and rocks
+TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS If an injured WRP and BTP has not already been captured, then the appointed fauna-spotter must attempt to capture the animal for the purposes of veterinary assessment and treatment All treatment of injured fauna will be undertaken by a veterinarian Where clearing operations abut existing roads, in addition to standard traffic management measures, visual message boards will be installed to warn drivers of the potential for fauna to cross the road during clearing operations.
+Install permanent possum rope bridges / underpasses at key location(s) to enable fauna including WRP and BTP to move between retained habitat areas, see Figure 4 (Appendix A), including but not limited to: Across the existing Forrest Highway to facilitate movement within existing habitat east and west of the highway Across Clifton Road to facilitate movement north to the Brunswick River Across the Proposal Area at the Paris Road interchange to facilitate movement to the Brunswick River At the Picton Boyanup interchange to connect retained vegetation At the Collie, Ferguson and Preston Rivers to facilitate movement along the riverine vegetation The size and design of all movement devices will be based on MRWA Design of Fauna Underpasses (MRWA, 2010), topography at the site, expert advice (Barbara Jones, pers. comm.), information from relevant studies and reports (QDMR, 2000; Harper, M., Mccarthy, M. & van der Ree, R., 2008) and in line with the concept designs (Figure 5, Appendix A) Underpass dimensions will be based on the fauna recorded or expected to occur in the vicinity, Figure 2 (Appendix A) The final underpass designs will incorporate the following features known to encourage use by fauna and reduce the risk of predation: Connection to nearby habitat via overhead rope hawsers and poles (minimum 2.5 m high) Objects for fauna to shelter on, under or in (furniture) will be locally sourced and will include sand, mulch, logs and rocks Revegetation using fast growing species at underpass entrances to provide cover for animals approaching, entering and leaving the underpasses Natural flooring such as sand or gravel

-TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS / OUTCOMES Revegetation using fast growing species at underpass entrances to provide cover for animals approaching, entering and leaving the underpasses Natural flooring such as sand or gravel Possum fencing to direct fauna towards the underpass entrance Dual-use underpasses will have a concrete substrate and will not contain furniture (furniture would be washed away by drainage flows) Install possum fence adjacent to known habitat areas to limit WRP and BTP access to the Proposal Area, see Figure 4 (Appendix A) The possum fence will be 1.5 m high and constructed to prevent WRP being able to climb it or dig under it, congruent with Figure 6 (Appendix A) Road construction activities (i.e. activities undertaken after clearing has been completed) adjacent to WRP and BTP habitat will only be undertaken during daylight hours The Proposal Area boundary will be fenced according to the detailed design to restrict pedestrian and vehicular access to retained WRP and BTP habitat Implement Proposed Drainage Strategy and ground and surface water management measures to avoid impacts to adjacent WRP and BTP habitat Implement WONS and Declared Plant control, and surface water and Phytophthora dieback management measures within Proposal Area vegetation / revegetation to prevent potential indirect impacts to WRP / BTP habitat As part of the CEMP, the construction contractor will prepare a Fire Management Plan to minimise risk of ignition from construction activities and effectively manage any resulting fire / wildfire Post construction Undertake targeted rehabilitation and install design features at engineered movement structure locations (adjacent to the Proposal Area) to ensure access to water is maintained, and to make utilisation of the structures attractive and effective for WRP and BTP Maintain connectivity between known WRP and BTP habitat areas
+TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS Possum fencing to direct fauna towards the underpass entrance Dual-use underpasses will have a concrete substrate and will not contain furniture (furniture would be washed away by drainage flows) Install possum fence adjacent to known habitat areas to limit WRP and BTP access to the Proposal Area, see Figure 4 (Appendix A) The possum fence will be 1.5 m high and constructed to prevent WRP being able to climb it or dig under it, congruent with Figure 6 (Appendix A) Road construction activities (i.e. activities undertaken after clearing has been completed) adjacent to WRP and BTP habitat will only be undertaken during daylight hours The Proposal Area boundary will be fenced according to the detailed design to restrict pedestrian and vehicular access to retained WRP and BTP habitat Post construction Not applicable (monitoring and as-needed corrective action activities only) Not applicable